oracle-livelabs/common/gitlab-workshop/getstarted/getstarted.md

 - Create an Oracle Cloud Free Tier account
 - Sign in to your Oracle Cloud account account
-- signup for a trial GitLab account
+- Signup for a trial GitLab account

 ### Prerequisites